You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

 Let’s take a closer look at this peculiar substance, including reviewing the theories and helpful suggestions to address this.

-Some people report passing rubbery, brownish-colored strands in their stools during parasite cleanses, water fasting, enemas, colonics, and other detox regimens.
-This rather disturbing stringy stuff can even be up to a few feet long.
+Some people report passing rubbery, brownish-colored strands in their stools during colonics, enemas, parasite cleanses, water fasting, and other detox regimens.
+This rather disturbing stringy stuff can even be up to a few feet long and even have a distinct smell.
 (1)

 If you're not familiar with colonics, they are a more thorough colon flush than enemas.
 Trained professionals administer them — you don't do them on your own.